refraction-networking/water/README.md

 	* `macos/amd64`
 	* `windows/amd64`

-* We thank [FlyCI.net](https://www.flyci.net) for providing GitHub Actions runners for `macos/aarch64`.

 \* Emulated via [docker/setup-qemu-action](https://github.com/docker/setup-qemu-action).

+* We thank [FlyCI.net](https://www.flyci.net) for providing GitHub Actions runners for `macos/aarch64` (Apple M1)

-Plus, we are currently actively looking for a CI provider for `windows/aarch64` and others.
-Please let us know if you would like to help.
+Looking for help: We are currently actively looking for a CI provider for `windows/aarch64` and more platform.
+Please reach out and let us know if you would like to help.